zhmcclient/python-zhmcclient/design/fake-client.rst

   that cannot be created by clients), and its resource descriptions must be easy to use (i.e. not in terms of REST URIs.
 * It must be possible to define testcases with error injection.
+* The solution must be usable in unit tests of zhmcclient users.
+* The solution needs to perform fast, because it is used in a unit test.
+* The solution should not rely on external componentry such as a small HTTP server.

 It seems that with these requirements, we can assume that there is a need for a faked HMC that can represent its resources and properties as Python objects,